 TEST 2: Checking The Continuity Of The Bat (+) Cable

-All of the electrical power that the alternator produces, to charge the battery and to power any of your Honda Civic's electrical needs, passes across this 80 A mega fuse and sometimes this mega fuse gets blown.
+All of the electrical power that the alternator produces, to charge the battery and to power any of your Honda Civic's electrical needs, passes thru' a single 80 Amp mega fuse!

-So in this test step, you're going to verify that this fuse is OK on your 1.7L Honda Civic before we proceed with the next (and last test)... which is checking the alternator fuse in the under-dash fuse/relay box (inside your Civic).
+So in this test step, you're going to verify that this fuse is OK on your 1.6L Honda Civic before we proceed with the next and last test (which is checking the alternator fuse in the under-dash fuse/relay box inside your Civic).

 This is what you'll need to do: